How to fix kernel_task high CPU usage on Mac

 When macOS kernel_task high CPU issues appear, it takes up a lot of processing power that could be used by other apps to do the work you want to do.

 So how can you limit the amount of CPU that kernel_task is using?
-There are a few ideas:
+Try these 7 ideas.

 To restart your Mac, click the Apple icon in the menu bar and select Restart.